-With housing affordability and urban growth at the forefront of policy discussions, Professor Cheshire will unpack how location, planning decisions, and the economics of land markets contribute to disparities in economic opportunity and productivity.
-His talk will challenge conventional wisdom and offer fresh insights into planning reforms, spatial inequalities, and the future of economic growth.
+With housing affordability and urban growth at the forefront of policy discussions, Professor Cheshire unpacked how location, planning decisions, and the economics of land markets contribute to disparities in economic opportunity and productivity.
+His talk challenges conventional wisdom and offer fresh insights into planning reforms, spatial inequalities, and the future of economic growth.

 About the Speaker: Professor Paul Cheshire has authored and co-edited some of the most influential works on urban economics, including the award-winning Handbook of Regional & Urban Economics and Urban Economics and Urban Policy.
 He has been recognised by the Planning industry as one of its most influential thinkers and has contributed greatly to both academic and policy debates on housing and urban planning.
 He is a Fellow of the Academy of the Social Sciences and was awarded a CBE for services to Economics and Housing.
 This event is essential for anyone interested in urban planning, housing policy, and the economic forces that shape our cities.